-As organizations increasingly adopt Kubernetes for container orchestration, the need for efficient resource management becomes paramount.
-Automatic pod rightsizing is a key aspect of this, ensuring optimal resource allocation and cost efficiency.
-This blog post compares Kubernetes Vertical Pod Autoscaler (VPA) and the ScaleOps platform, highlighting why ScaleOps stands out as the superior choice for automatic pod rightsizing.
+As organizations increasingly adopt Kubernetes for container orchestration, efficient resource management becomes paramount.
+Automatic pod rightsizing ensures optimal allocation and cost efficiency.
+In this post we compare the Kubernetes Vertical Pod Autoscaler (VPA) with ScaleOps and explain why ScaleOps is the stronger choice for production-grade, automated, real-time pod rightsizing.

 VPA: VPA adjusts resource requests for pods, but it typically requires restarting the pods to apply the new configurations.
 This can lead to downtime, particularly for single-replica workloads, impacting the application’s availability.